eagletrt/lib-communication/README.md

 # lib-communication
-C++ library with implementations of websocket and mqtt communication
+C++ library with implementations of connection, websocket and mqtt connection